-‘Bold And The Beautiful’ Spoiler Video: Logans & Forresters Face Off- ‘No One Is Taking Douglas Away, No One!’
+‘Bold And The Beautiful’ Spoilers Video: Logans & Forresters Face Off-‘No One Is Taking Douglas Away, No One!’

 The Bold and the Beautiful spoilers video for the week of October 21 reveals that the custody battle for Douglas Forrester (Henry Joseph Samiri) will heat up.
 Ridge Forrester (Thorsten Kaye) and Brooke Logan Forrester (Katherine Kelly Lang) will be at each other’s throats on this CBS soap opera.

 The Bold and the Beautiful promo shows a tense face-off between the Logans and Forresters.
-The spoilers video shows that Thomas Forrester (Matthew Atkinson) and his father, Ridge, will standoff against Brooke and Hope Logan (Annika Noelle).
+The spoilers video shows that Thomas Forrester (Matthew Atkinson) and his father, Ridge, will stand off against Brooke and Hope Logan (Annika Noelle).

 Brooke & Hope Want Thomas To Sign The Custody Papers

-Hope will also coax Thomas, “Sign the papers so I can be a mother to Douglas.”
 She has always felt a special connection to Douglas and wants the little boy to be a part of her family.

-An emotional Thomas will respond by saying, “You want me to give away my son.”
 Brooke and Hope may even use Douglas against his own father.
-The little boy certainly loves Hope and loves being around Beth Logan (Madeline Valdez and River Davidson) too.
+The little boy certainly loves Hope and loves being around Beth Logan (Madeline Valdez and River Davidson), too.

 Ridge Forrester Blasts Brooke Logan

 Ridge will race to the Logan estate after he hears about Brooke’s plan, as reported by The Inquisitr.
 He will be furious as he knows that Thomas is especially vulnerable at the moment.
-The young designer doesn’t have a job or even a place to stay and Brooke and Hope may use those facts against him.
+The young designer doesn’t have a job or even a place to stay, and Brooke and Hope may use those facts against him.

 “Did you ambush my son?”
 Ridge will demand.